You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Mark J Rees LLP, Granville Hall, Granville Road, Leicester, Leicestershire LE1 7RU

 Mark J Rees LLP is a Limited Liability Partnership Registered in England & Wales Number OC362074.
 A list of members’ names is available at the business address.
-MJR and Mark J Rees are trading styles of Mark J Rees LLP which is registered to carry on audit work in the UK by the Institute of Chartered Accountants in England and Wales and authorised and regulated by the Financial Conduct Authority.
+MJR and Mark J Rees are trading styles of Mark J Rees LLP which is registered to carry on audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England and Wales.